Mepivacaine Hydrochloride, a tertiary amine used as a local anesthetic, is 1-methyl-2', 6' - pipecoloxylidide monohydrochloride.

 The rapid metabolism of mepivacaine hydrochloride, only a small part of the anesthetic (5% la 10%) excretion in the urine unchanged.
 Methapine is not detoxified by circulating plasma esterase because of its amide structure.
 The liver is the main site of metabolism, more than 50% of the dose as a metabolite is excreted into the bile.
 Most metabolized mepivacaine may be absorbed in the intestine and then excreted into the urine because only a small fraction is found in the feces.

 The main way to excrete is through the kidneys.
-Most anesthetics and their metabolites are eliminated within 30 hours.
+Most anesthetics and their metabolites are eliminated within 30 ore.
 It has been shown that hydroxylation and N-demethylation as detoxification play an important role in the metabolism of anesthetics.
-Three metabolites of mepivacaine have been identified from adults: two phenols are almost completely excreted as glucuronide conjugates, and N-demethylated compounds (2 & apos;, 6 & apos; Oxigen).
+Three metabolites of mepivacaine have been identified from adults: two phenols are almost completely excreted as glucuronide conjugates, and N-demethylated compounds (2 & apos;, 6 & apos; Oxygen).